Show original items from the Special Collections in courses and lectures

-Since the summer of 2020, Leiden University Libraries is offering an overhead visualizer for use during lectures.
-This device gives teachers the opportunity to (after instruction) enrich presentations with material from the special collections.
-These can be displayed live on screen, both in UBL and in online lectures.
-We are currently determining the extent to which assistance from library personnel is required.
+Leiden University Libraries provides an overhead visualizer for use during lectures.
+This device gives teachers the opportunity to enrich their presentations with material from the Special Collections.
+Books, manuscripts, prints, drawings and photographical material can be displayed live on screen, both in the UBL lecture room and during online classes.

 The overhead visualizer makes various forms of interactive teaching possible:

 - The device has a high-quality camera.
-This makes it possible to show details that are not or hardly visible to the naked eye.
-Students who are physically present therefore do not have to stand shoulder to shoulder above a print or book in order to view it properly.
+This makes it possible to show details that are hardly or not visible to the naked eye.
+Therefor students do not have to stand shoulder to shoulder in order to view the material properly.

-- Students can also watch live lectures virtually via Teams or Kaltura Liveroom.
+- Students can watch the lecture live via Teams or Kaltura Live.

 - Teachers can zoom in and out in a user-friendly way, and freeze the screen to compare prints on consecutive sheets of a book.

-- During the lecture, teachers can also take snapshots and short videos and save them to a USB stick for later use.
+- During the lecture, teachers can take snapshots and short videos and store them on a USB stick for later use.

-- It is also possible to record videos in preparation for a lecture.
+- It is also possible to book the visualizer to record videos in preparation for a lecture.